Julius-Tindugan/lenshine/README.md

         ```sh
         flutter run
         ```
-## Method 2
+## Method #2
-Download the apk-release on our gdrive [Here is the link](https://drive.google.com/drive/folders/11tCbQTv8Mmh9GT7TjpUh3ow1qJC0lDF-?usp=sharing)
+- Download the apk-release on our gdrive [Here is the link](https://drive.google.com/drive/folders/11tCbQTv8Mmh9GT7TjpUh3ow1qJC0lDF-?usp=sharing)
-We used (https://render.com/) for free to host our server online in cloud so that we can operate the app without using xampp localhost.
+- We used (https://render.com/) for free to host our server online in cloud so that we can operate the app without using xampp localhost.
-We also used (https://railway.com/) for free hosting of our mysql database in cloud.
+- We also used (https://railway.com/) for free hosting of our mysql database in cloud.

-# Download the app package.
+- **Download the app package.**

-* The server and database will expire its free trial until August 30, 2025 so don't miss out to try our app.
+- ** Unfortunately, the server and database will expire its free trial until August 30, 2025 so don't miss out to try our app, so the app will not be available. **

 ### 📂 Project Structure